Did you know that even though the Nut is one of the smallest components on a guitar, it also shapes your tone?

-After removing your old broken, worn out guitar nut, it is time to place a new one into that empty hole.
+After removing your old broken, worn-out guitar nut, it is time to place a new one into that empty hole.
 These days, on the market, there are many pre-slotted and shaped guitar nuts for installation on different instruments.
-But these pre-cut nuts are usually “oversized” when you try to put it in.
+But these pre-cut nuts are usually “oversized” when you try to put them in.
 Adjustments for both the nut and the slot itself are necessary to replace a new guitar nut without causing any more trouble, like buzzing.

 For example, the slots need to be filed to guarantee a suitable width and depth, in order to create a correct string height.
 You can use the “nut files” which are designed specifically just for cutting and squaring the nut slots, getting tight into the right angles.
 You should not try other tools that might ruin the nut.

-Choosing the right glue type for your guitar nut is essential to help sticking it tight on the surface.
-You should pick the prestige wood glue brand that is heavy duty and is long lasting but won’t damage the guitar.
-But try not to apply glue that could be hard for you in the future to remove it, in case you want to replace another guitar nut.
+Choosing the right glue type for your guitar nut is essential to help to stick it tight on the surface.
+You should pick the prestige wood glue brand that is heavy duty and is long-lasting but won’t damage the guitar.
+But try not to apply glue that could be hard for you in the future to remove, in case you want to replace another guitar nut.

 Adjusting the string height is also very crucial